sgclasher/agentblueprint/README.md

 ### **AI Integration & LLM Services**
 - **Centralized `aiService`**: A single, reusable service (`app/services/aiService.js`) that acts as the entry point for all LLM interactions.
-- **Provider-Agnostic Architecture**: The `aiService` uses a provider pattern, currently implemented with an OpenAI provider.
-It's ready to be extended with support for Google Gemini, Anthropic Claude, and more.
+- **Provider-Agnostic Architecture**: The `aiService` uses a provider pattern, currently implemented with OpenAI and Anthropic Claude providers.
+It's ready to be extended with support for Google Gemini and more.
 - **Admin Interface**: Comprehensive `/admin` dashboard for managing service credentials.
 - **Secure Server-Side Execution**: All LLM calls are handled securely on the server, with no client-side exposure of API keys.
 - **User-Level Credential Management**: AES-256-GCM encrypted storage replacing environment variables.
 - **Live Connection Testing**: Real-time validation of API credentials before saving.
 - **Centralized Prompt Management**: Prompts are stored and managed in a dedicated directory (`app/lib/llm/prompts`) for better organization and reusability.
 - **JSON Response Validation**: Services that consume the `aiService` are responsible for validating the structure of the returned JSON data.
+- **Advanced Prompt Engineering**: The system uses a sophisticated prompt-building strategy that extracts key data from structured profiles to create highly specific and relevant instructions for the AI, ensuring high-quality, non-generic outputs.
 - **Environment Configuration**: Easy setup verification via the `/api/debug-env` endpoint.

 ### **Development & Testing**